suaveolent/ha-hoymiles-wifi/README.md

 2. `Update interval (seconds)`: This defines how frequently the system will request data from the inverter or DTU.
 Enter the desired time in seconds.

 > [!NOTE]
-> Setting the update interval below approximately 32 seconds may disable Hoymiles cloud functionality.
+> Setting the update interval below approximately 32 seconds (120 seconds for newer firmware versions) may disable Hoymiles cloud functionality.
 To ensure proper communication with Hoymiles servers, keep the update interval at or above this threshold.

 ## Screenshots